GrimStride/UCH-Notepad/README.md

 - Click the settings button in the lower right corner to modify the program settings.

 If you want to get the latest unstable version:
-- Download python from www.python.org
+- Download python 3.x from www.python.org if it is not already installed in your system (python 3.9.0 is recommended).
 - Download the repository.
 - Install the following modules with **pip**:
   * Pillow